 - Look for the breaker titled “furnace” or “heat,” and double-check it’s turned “on.”
 If the breaker has tripped, it will be in the middle or “off” spot.

-- With one hand, firmly turn the breaker to the “on” location.
-If the breaker immediately trips and pops back to “off,” leave it alone and get in touch with an expert from A&M Heating & Cooling LLC at 520-200-1048 right away.
+- With one hand, firmly turn the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with an expert from A&M Heating & Cooling LLC at 520-200-1048 right away.

 Regardless of your furnace’s age or brand, it has no less than one regular wall switch set on or near it.